wpmccormack/e1039-analysis/ChamRealizationDev/README.md

 root -b 'Fun4AllStep1.C(10000)'
 ```

+This step generates a set of single-track events using `PHG4SimpleEventGenerator`.
+The vertex and the momentum of tracks are fixed by default for simplicity.
+You can change them as you need, by modifying `Fun4AllStep1.C`.

-This step includes the track reconstruction and the analysis.
+This step also includes the reconstruction and the analysis of tracks.
+Results of the analysis will appear under `AnaTrack_raw/`.
 The chamber realization is carried out in the next step.